-The International Electrical and Electronic Engineering (IEEE) is a private association incorporated in the USA providing industrial standards in all the engineering fields that include electrical or electronic technologies, including computer science and telecommunications.
-In particular the 802 project defined the de-facto standards for all technologies related to Local Area Networks (LANs) and short range communications, including Ethernet (IEEE 802.3), WiFi (IEEE 802.11), Bluetooth and ZigBee (IEEE 802.15).
+The Institute of Electrical and Electronics Engineers (IEEE) is a private association incorporated in the USA providing industrial standards in all the engineering fields that include electrical or electronic technologies, including computer science and telecommunications.
+In particular, the 802 project defined the de-facto standards for all technologies related to local area networks (LANs) and short-range communications, including Ethernet (IEEE 802.3), Wi-Fi (IEEE 802.11), and Bluetooth and Zigbee (IEEE 802.15).

-Information Society Service (ISS)
+Information society service (ISS)

-Information Society Service (ISS) is a legal term that refers to a wide range of economic activities taking place online.
+Information society service (ISS) is a legal term that refers to a wide range of economic activities taking place online.
 ISSs are not solely restricted to services giving rise to online contracting but also extend to services which are not remunerated by those who receive them (as long as they are an economic activity).
-In this way, ISSs include those offering online information or commercial communications, or those providing tools allowing for search, access and retrieval of data, but also services consisting in providing access to a communication network (for details regarding Information Society Services, see CJEU, Sony v.
+In this way, ISSs include services offering online information or commercial communications, or those providing tools allowing for search, access and retrieval of data, but also services consisting of providing access to a communication network (for details regarding information society services, see CJEU, Sony v.
 McFadden, September, 15, 2016 and Directive 2000/31/EC), but you can also refer to netCommons Deliverable 4.3.